robocomp/grasping/components/objectPoseEstimation/README.md

 -   `rgb_weights_file` : path to `Segmentation-driven 6D Object Pose Estimation` pretrained weights file.
 -   `rgb_vertices_file` : path to models vertices file.
 -   `rgbd_weights_file` : path to PVN3D pretrained weights file.
+-   `save_viz` : boolean to determine whether to save the estimated poses visualization or not (True|False).
 -   `rgb_cam_z_offset` : calibration offset, added along camera z-axis to compensate for lost depth information in case of RGB pose estimation (can be adjusted according to each camera setting).
 -   `inference_mode` : an integer that defines inference mode of pose estimation, whether it's _RGB(0)_, _RGBD(1)_ or _Ensemble(2)_.
 -   Ice parameters.